Advisory Committee on Biologicals (ACB)

 Dr Kenneth Micklethwaite is a clinical haematologist and Deputy Director of the Sydney Cellular Therapies Laboratory, Westmead Hospital.
 He studied at the University of New South Wales and is a Fellow of the Royal Australasian College of Physicians and the Royal College of Pathologists Australasia.
 Dr Micklethwaite was also the Lung Foundation Australia Clinical Research Fellow, the Cancer Institute New South Wales Clinical Research Fellow and the recipient of the George Santos Award from the American Society for Blood and Marrow Transplantation.
 Dr Micklethwaite obtained his PhD in medicine from the University of Sydney and completed his post-doctoral research at the Centre for Cell and Gene Therapy at the Baylor College of Medicine.
 Dr Micklethwaite provides expertise in the field of cellular therapies, including tissue engineering.

 Associate Professor Daniel Chambers is a thoracic transplant physician at Prince Charles Hospital, Brisbane.
-He is Chair of the Scientific, Programming and Education Committee of the Transplantation Society of Australia and New Zealand, and sits on the Pulmonary and Programming Committee of the International Society for Cellular Therapy.
+He is co-chair of the Scientific, Programming and Education Committee of the Transplantation Society of Australia and New Zealand.
+He is also Associate Director of the World Lung Transplant Registry and sits on the Pulmonary and Programming Committees of the International Society for Cellular Therapy.
 His area of particular interest and expertise is the clinical development of new therapies including advanced biologics for lung disease, rejection, cancer and drug-refactory viral infection.
 Associate Professor Chambers provides expertise in the field of cellular therapies including tissue engineering.

 Dr Brian Creese spent 16 years as a nonclinical reviewer with the TGA.
 He subsequently worked for 11 years with Australian biopharmaceutical companies and a global clinical research organisation, specialising in preclinical drug development and early-stage clinical trials.
 He is currently based in Brisbane and works as a self-employed toxicology and drug development consultant.
 He is a member of the Bellberry Human Research Ethics Committee.
 Dr Creese provides expertise in the field of toxicology.

 Dr Marisa Herson is a plastic and reconstructive surgery specialist.
 Dr Herson has a PhD in bioengineered skin and the engagement in all aspects of human cell and tissue donation, graft manufacturing and transplantation.
 She was Head of the Donor Tissue Bank of Victoria, Melbourne.
+She is now an Honorary Associate Professor in Health Ethics and Professionalism at the School of Medicine at Deakin University.
 Dr Herson has contributed to the field as an academic, through professional leadership, and in diverse national and international advisory roles.
 Dr Herson provides expertise in the fields of tissue products and cellular therapies including tissue engineering.

 Professor Paul Johnson is an infectious diseases physician in clinical practice who is currently the Deputy Director of the Infectious Diseases Department at Austin Health.
 He was trained at the Austin Hospital Clinical School and Fairfield Infectious Diseases hospital before moving to the Department of Microbiology at the Royal Children's Hospital.
 Here, he commenced a research program on the diagnosis, transmission and environmental reservoir of Mycobacterium ulcerans infections.
 Professor Johnson continues his clinical role at Austin Health and is conjointly Director, World Health Organisation Collaborating Centre for Mycobacterium ulcerans.
 Professor Johnson provides expertise in infectious diseases.